bvladoiu/prisma-editor/README.md

 ## Styling

+The editor is designed to allow the creation and management of specific pages like Home, Press, Dev-Blog, Company, and Contact solely through serialized data.
+This means these page types should utilize the generic `Page` component and its data properties, without requiring dedicated code components for each specific page type.

+## Styling

 - Use Theme for colors, spacing, typography
 - Define CSS with attribute selectors in companion objects
 - Avoid inline styles; use centralized stylesheets